S571736/DAT154/Eksamen.md

 * Both the method invocation and SQL syntax forms are allowed

 * Linq
+#### Parallel LINQ (PLINQ)

+* Many LINQ operaitons benefits from being run in parallel
+* This allows the computer to put multiple threads at work processing the data
+* Just start the LINQ chain with a call to ``AsParallel()``
+* Not all data/operations can be optimized for parallel processing
+* Beware thread safety

+#### Parallel execution

+* Parallel for loops
+  * Allows us to do multiple loop iterations in parallel instead of one by one sequentially
+  * ``Parallel.For(int, int, Action<int>)``
+  * ``Parallel.ForEach(IEnumerable<t>, Action<t>)``
+* Parallel delegates:
+  * ``Parallel.Invoke(Action[])``
+  * Note: Operates on an array of delegate, does not parallelize each individual delegate

+#### Asynchronous Processing
+* Running a method asynchronously means it will run on it's own thread
+* Used to keep the main application responsive while heavy work is processed in the background
+  * Or if we need to wait for the results(web requests, etc)
+* Keyword ``async`` marks a method as capable of running asynchronously
+* Keyword ``await`` teels the program to wait for the result of an async request
+* Set up a ``Task`` to run a method asynchronously

 ### Lambda

 * While normal expressions return a value, a lambda expression will return a method.
+* lambda expressuibs can be used to define on-the-fly functionality that can be injected into methods that accepth them
+  * Ex: Sorting algorithms, program control
 * This is particularly useful when designing anonymous methods to use with delegates/events
 * A lambda expression has these elements
   * A list of parameters
   * The ``=>`` operator
   * The method body(or a simple expression)
+* A lambda expression can refer to a variable that is no longer in scope when the function is called
+  * The expression will still have access to this variable
+  * The variable will only be garbage collected when the delegate holding the lambda is garbage collected
+* Lambda expressions are great for controlling program flow
+* They can be created in one part of the application and passed to another
+* This allows for mroe dynamic control of program flow at runtime

 ````C#
 (param) => {body;}